C3SL/hotmapper/README.md

 This section contains the commands used in the scenario 1, which is the creation of a new data source and the inclusion of the corresponding data.

-1) First we need to create the database, to do so execute the following command:
+1) First we need to create the database, to do so we execute the following command:
 ```bash
 $ ./manage.py create localoferta_ens_superior
 ```

-2) Now, as we already have the mapping protocol, we need to insert the open data in the data base.
+2) Now, as we already have the mapping definition, we need to insert the open data in the data base.
 To do it we must execute the following commands:

 **NOTE:** FILEPATH is the **_full path_** for the directory where the open data table is, for example (in a Linux environment): `/home/c3sl/HOTMapper/open_data/DM_LOCAL_OFERTA_2010`